Mercury has consent for 60 turbines at its proposed Turitea wind farm.

 Mercury's resource consent application for Turitea was publicly notified on 24 January 2009, and submissions closed on 23 February 2009.
 The project was called into a Board of Inquiry, which began its hearing on 6 July 2009.

 During the hearing concerns emerged about the visual effects of the proposed wind farm and the proximity of some turbines to private homes.
-The Board acknowledged that removing turbines could affect the economic viability of the project and so adjourned the hearing in October 2009 to allow Mighty River Power time to revise the layout in light of the concerns.
+The Board acknowledged that removing turbines could affect the economic viability of the project and so adjourned the hearing in October 2009 to allow Mercury time to revise the layout in light of the concerns.